 See MoJo's full coverage of the surge of unaccompanied child migrants from Central America.

-2. Screenings for unaccompanied Mexican kids are all over the map (if they happen at all).
 When an unaccompanied Mexican child is apprehended by the Border Patrol, agents are supposed to screen him within 48 hours.
 Specifically, they are supposed to determine three things: (1) whether the child has been the victim of trafficking; (2) whether the child has a fear of returning to Mexico; and (3) whether the child is able to voluntarily make the decision to return home.
 If the screening reveals that the child hasn't been trafficked, isn't afraid to go back, and can make the decision by himself, then he can be sent back.

 In practice, says the ACLU's Sarah Mehta, "when they're happening, the screenings are inconsistent, but often they're not happening."
 Some agents don't speak Spanish; in other cases, Mehta says, kids have reported not being asked any questions at all, or being told by agents that they can't get deportation relief for whatever they experienced at home or along the way to the United States.